Lutfulkbr/sinatra-bookshelf-project-final/README.md

 Installation

+First clone this repository to your computer and cd into that directory.

 In your terminal run 'bundle install' command to install all the necessary GEMS, then run 'rake db:migrate' and then followed by 'rake db:seed'.
 You shouldn't be running 'rake db:seed' more than once, it'll occupy your database with same data twice.

 then run 'shotgun' in your terminal in order to get an external port, usually port:9393.
 Then open your browser and type 'localhost:9393' it'll start the app in your browser.